body and the faculty are involved in creating and maintaining the

 received as a result of such illness and/or accident is the

 student's financial responsibility.

-prohibits the possession, use, sale, or distribution o alcohol,
+prohibits the possession, use, sale, or distribution of alcohol,

-illegal drugs, and/or dangerous substances.
+illegal drugs (this includes any marijuana or medical marijuana), and/or dangerous substances.
 The School has the

 right to dismiss any student found to be involved in these

 prohibited activities.
 Any individual who has violated any state